-In five seasons, former Royal standout Colleen Murphy has led the Royals to an overall record of 62-28-11 (.668), including Landmark Conference championships and NCAA tournament appearances in 2010, 2011 and 2012, and Landmark Conference tournament berths in 2008 and 2009.
+In six seasons, former Royal standout Colleen Murphy has led the Royals to an overall record of 77-31-14 (.689), including Landmark Conference championships and NCAA tournament appearances in 2010, 2011 and 2012, an NCAA Tournament berth in 2013, and Landmark Conference tournament berths in 2008 and 2009.

-In addition, her players have earned all-Landmark Conference honors 25 times, including Chelsea Paskman, a two-time all-American by the National Soccer Coaches Association of America (NSCAA).
-Paskman, along with six others — Caitlin Byrne, Sarah Gibbons, Amanda Kresge, Sydney Parker, Samatha Russo and Erin Unterstein — have earned NSCAA all-regional honors.
-The coaching staff was also named Landmark Conference Coaching Staff of the Year in 2010.
+In addition, her players have earned all-Landmark Conference honors 31 times, including Chelsea Paskman, a two-time all-American by the National Soccer Coaches Association of America (NSCAA).
+Paskman, along with eight others — Christina Akalski, Caitlin Byrne, Erin Casey, Sarah Gibbons, Amanda Kresge, Sydney Parker, Samatha Russo and Erin Unterstein — have earned NSCAA all-regional honors.
+Murphy herself was named Landmark Conference Coach of the Year in 2013, and the coaching staff was also named Landmark Conference Coaching Staff of the Year in 2010.

 Murphy returned to her alma mater in January 2008, replacing Toby Lovecchio, who served as interim head coach for the 2007 season after veteran head coach Joe Bochicchio passed away on July 24, 2007.
 Murphy returned to Scranton after serving as assistant women’s soccer coach at Moravian College in Bethlehem, Pennsylvania, in 2007.
 The Greyhounds finished 15-6-1 and advanced to the championship match of the Landmark Conference tournament, and received an at-large bid to the NCAA tournament.